Introduction to heavy trailers

 Check the trailer’s weights and dimensions plate or authorisation plate.
 If your trailer does not have one, contact the original manufacturer or authorised distributor.
 If they are no longer in service or the trailer brand is unknown contact an existing trailer manufacturer who may be willing to plate it for you.

-If your trailer is used purely for agricultural purposes it does not need to be roadworthiness tested.
-However, if your trailer is used for hire or reward then you will need to contact Commercial Vehicle Roadworthiness Testing CVRT.
-It is important to note that regardless of whether your trailer needs to be tested or not under road traffic law the owner and or driver must ensure that it is maintained in a roadworthy condition and is safe at all times when used in a public place.
+If your trailer is category O3 or O4 (greater than 3,500 kg design weight), this will fall within the scope of roadworthiness testing.
+It is important to note that regardless of whether your trailer needs to be tested or not under road traffic law, the owner and or driver must ensure that it is maintained in a roadworthy condition and is safe at all times when used in a public place.

-You will need to contact Revenue when registering an imported trailer.
+You will need to contact the Motor Tax Office when licensing an imported trailer.

-Since 29 October 2012, all new trailers must be type approved and hold a certificate of conformity (CoC).
+Since 29 October 2012, depending on the trailer category, new trailers required type-approval and must be accompanied by either a certificate of conformity (CoC) or a national individual vehicle approval (IVA) certificate.
 This means that the trailer has met a European safety and quality standard.

 For information on licenses see license categories